dinh/mozart-js/README.md

 # mozart-js
-Lightweight library that adds shorthand for element retrieval, creation, insertion, and removal.
+Lightweight library that adds shorthand for element retrieval, creation, insertion, and removal without the unncessary bulk of jQuery.

-*TODO: modify insertion and removal functions to take common syntax without using* `$get`

 **Element Retrieval**